-Each of our named executive officers were eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2018.
-The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2018, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was twice the amount of their target bonus.
-For 2018, the target bonus percentages for Dr. Berrey, Mr. Trost and Dr. Nichols were 50%, 35% and 40% base salary, respectively.
-Our corporate objectives for 2018, along with the relative weight of each objective and actual achievement, are reflected in the table below:
+Each of our named executive officers were eligible to receive performance bonuses based entirely on our achievement of corporate objectives established by the Board of Directors for 2019.
+The actual performance-based bonus paid, if any, is calculated by multiplying the executive's annual base salary, target bonus percentage, and the percentage attainment of the corporate goals for 2019, provided that, regardless of significant over-performance, the maximum bonus any individual named executive officer could earn under our performance-based bonus program was 200% the amount of their target bonus.
+For 2019, the target bonus percentages for Mr. Sherman, Mr. Andriole, Dr. Nichols and Dr. Alrutz were 55%, 40%, 40% and 35% of base salary, respectively.
+Neither Dr. Berrey nor Mr. Trost was eligible to receive a 2019 bonus as a result of ceasing service with us.